 Benefits of using an infrared sauna

-Infrared saunas allow you to eliminate about seven times more toxins.
+Infrared saunas allow you to eliminate about seven times more toxins than a traditional sauna.

 Infrared sauna therapy promotes relaxation by helping to balance your body’s level of cortisol, your body’s primary stress hormone.

 Infrared saunas can relieve muscle aches and joint pain by increasing circulation and relaxing your muscles.

 The heat generated by an infrared sauna will cause your core temperature to increase, which can also lead to an increased heart rate —also experienced when exercising.
 When your body has to work harder to lower your core temperature or keep up with an increased heart rate, your body will burn more calories, resulting in weight loss.